archivesspace/tech-docs/ASTRO/src/content/docs/development/jruby-rack-build.md

+---
-# Upgrading Rack for ArchivesSpace
+title: Upgrading Rack for ArchivesSpace
+---

 - Install local JRuby (match aspace version, currently: 9.2.12.0) and switch to it.
 - Install Maven.